 Please keep household information such as address, phone numbers, and emergency contacts up-to-date through the Infinite Campus Parent Portal.
-If you do not have access to a computer or don't have a Parent Portal account to make changes, notify the principal's office during the school year, or notify the District Registrar during the summer months.

 Infinite Campus/Parent Portal

 Infinite Campus is the district student information management database.
 The Infinite Campus Parent Portal allows parents and guardians to access basic student information, update their household information and emergency contacts, and set up options for messages and emergency notifications from the school.
 Infinite Campus provides options for email, voice and text messages.
 Please contact the District Registrar (515-597-2811) to set up an account.